ram-gus/ram-gus.github.io/index.md

 ## Page under construction ... 🛠️

 ## About Me
 I am a PhD graduated in Electronics and Telecommunications at [CICESE](https://posgrados.cicese.mx) in Ensenada, Mexico.
 [My research](https://orcid.org/0000-0001-6387-4504) focuses on signal and image processing, embedded devices, and satellite attitude determination algorithms.
 I have developed a [star identification algorithm](https://doi.org/10.3390/aerospace10090748) for satellite and plate-solving devices, using catalogs from the Gaia mission (DR2 and DR3) and Python libraries like Astropy.

 I am skilled in programming for microcontrollers such as STM32, Arduino, and Raspberry Pi, as well as programming languages like Python, Matlab, and C/C++.
 I also have extensive experience with GNU/Linux systems and other operating systems, such as Windows and MacOS.

-My passion for technology drives my continuous learning and development in these areas.
+I have been part of the [LaTTE](https://posgrados.cicese.mx/posgrado/laboratorio/62/8/2) (Laboratorio de Telecomunicaciones y Tecnología Aeroespacial / Laboratory of Telecommunications and Aerospace Technology) laboratory and am currently a Part-time Professor in Computer Organization and Architecture at the [Facultad de Ciencias, UABC](https://ciencias.ens.uabc.mx) and [UNIENS](https://universidaddeensenada.edu.mx).

 ## Education
 - **PhD in Electronics and Telecommunications with a focus on Telecommunications** - [PhD Thesis](http://cicese.repositorioinstitucional.mx/jspui/handle/1007/4161): "Design of an algorithm for star recognition in astronomical images", CICESE Research Center, Ensenada, B.C., Mexico, 2024.